 As mentioned above, the information technology industry advances at a breakneck pace.
 What is on-trend and in-demand today may very well not be in only a couple of years.
-How successful your career will be depends on your ability to stay ahead of the curve and evolve alongside the industry.
+How successful your career will depend on your ability to stay ahead of the curve and evolve alongside the industry.

 This is why CompTIA continually updates its exams.
 With newer versions of the Network+, it provides you with an opportunity to stay up-to-date and competitive and strengthen your networking knowledge.
 To climb the career ladder, you will need to renew your CompTIA credentials regularly.

 ISO/ANSI refers to the accreditation status of the Network+ exam.
 To maintain this status, CompTIA is obligated to introduce new exam questions after a certain time.